Pensions Last Fact-Checked: 28 April 2026 · 10 min read

 Self-directed PRSA

-Goodbody offers a self-directed PRSA via its stockbroking platform.
-Access to a wide range of listed ETFs and securities.
-AMC charged on the portfolio.
-Recently acquired by AIB — broader banking integration available for AIB customers.
+Goodbody offers a self-directed PRSA via its stockbroking platform with access to a wide range of listed ETFs and securities.
+AMC tiered by portfolio size.
+Goodbody is now part of AIB (Allied Irish Banks), so existing AIB customers can benefit from consolidated banking and pension reporting.

-Good option for existing Goodbody/AIB customers seeking consolidated banking and pension services.
+Good option for existing Goodbody or AIB customers seeking consolidated banking and pension services.

 Merrion Investment Managers